 The Family Court IN THE MATTER OF AND IN THE MATTER OF CHILDREN BEFORE SITTING AT ON UPON the Court determining that in the exceptional circumstances of the current national public health emergency this case is suitable for hearing remotely ('remote hearing') by means of [video link]/[Skype]/[telephone]/[other].
 AND UPON the parties and the court having identified and settled on the following communications platform to be used to conduct remote hearings in this case BY ITS OWN MOTION / BY CONSENT IT IS ORDERED THAT: 1.
-All hearings in this matter shall take place by way of remote hearing pursuant to FPR 2010 r 4.1(e) unless the court directs otherwise.
+All hearings in this matter shall take place by way of remote hearing pursuant to FPR 2010 r $4.1(e)$ unless the court directs otherwise.
 2. The parties and their representatives shall attend all hearings by way of [video link]/[Skype]/[telephone]/[other].
 3. No unauthorised person may be present at this hearing.
-When asked, each legal representative must be able to confirm that no unauthorised person is in attendance or able to listen to the hearing 4.
-This matter shall be listed for a remote hearing on at before sitting at with a time estimate of 5.
+When asked, each legal representative must be able to confirm that no unauthorised person is in attendance or able to listen to the hearing.
+4. This matter shall be listed for a remote hearing on at before sitting at with a time estimate of 5.
 The parties shall arrange and attend remotely an Advocates Meeting no less than 48 hours before the hearing listed above.
-6. The [applicant / respondent] shall be responsible for arranging with the Judge's clerk (via other parties by no later than 24 hours prior to the remote hearing taking place.
+6. The [applicant / respondent] shall be responsible for arranging with the Judge's clerk (via) the necessary facilities to conduct a remote hearing, allowing sufficient time for any necessary testing to take place.
+This will include provision to the court of the necessary contact details for the parties and their representatives where these are needed to facilitate the remote hearing.

-7. The [applicant / respondent] must confirm the details of the arrangements for the hearing to the
+7. The [applicant / respondent ] must confirm the details of the arrangements for the hearing to the other parties by no later than 24 hours prior to the remote hearing taking place.